mnboos/mapbox-gl-style-to-qgis/README.md

 ## Fill-Styles (for Polygons)
-The following properties have to be respected:
+The following properties are implemented:

 Mapbox | QGIS UI | QML
 --- | --- | ---